 PJSC FED defined critical issues and presentations: "Assembly visualization", "Assembly automation" in aviation industry.

-The development work at present is to organize the assembly process management through ERP-system and the implementation of modules for the accounting of flows in assembly production and management of assembly production.
+The current development work focuses on organising the assembly process management through ERP-system and the implementing modules for the accounting of flows in assembly production and management of assembly production.